Apurva-tech/Fem-Bot/README.md

 # How We built it 💡

-First we extracted a certain number of tweets(latest first) having hashtags related to crime against women.
-Once the tweets are retrieved, we perform sentiment analysis on them to figure out whether the tweets are positive – spreading awareness about women crimes or empowering women, negative – victims asking for immediate help and tweets having neutral tone as well.
+1. First we extracted a certain number of tweets having hashtags related to crime against women, and supporting women.
+2. Once the tweets are retrieved, we perform sentiment analysis on them to figure out whether the tweets are spreading awareness about women crimes or empowering women, asking for immediate help.
+Besides, spam tweets are omitted.
-For training our model we collected tagged twitter data and performed cleansing by removing URLs, usernames, numbers, special characters, etc. after which the text was processed and tokenized.
-The data is then transformed into a bag of words representation.
-Naïve Bayes Classifier is used for classification.
-The model was about x% accurate.
+3. For training our model we collected tagged twitter data and pre-processed it.
+The tweets were labelled as either positive or negative.
+We used spaCy for text classification which is an open-source python NLP library.
+Thus, training data was prepared and the model was trained for 10 epochs
-This model is used for classifying the tweets which we extracted earlier(with respect to certain hashtags) and then retweets it.
-It also tags the authorities to bring crimes to their notice so that they can reach out to the victim and offer immediate help. <strong>The auto retweet and reply features have been implemented using the twitter API and the Python tweepy library. </strong>
+ <strong>The auto retweet and reply features have been implemented using the twitter API and the Python tweepy library. </strong>
+4. This model is then used to classify the extracted tweets and also tag appropriate authorities as per the sentiment to bring crimes to their notice for immediate help.
+ The auto retweet and reply features have been implemented using the twitter API and the Python tweepy library.

 # Challenges we ran into 🧠